This story was updated at 3:23 p.m. on Dec. 21, 2020.

 Still, activists, protesters, local officials and lawmakers have gotten creative and found loopholes around the law.

-According to data tracked by WUNC, at least 20 Confederate monuments have been removed (or have been approved for removal) in North Carolina since May 25, 2020; the day of Floyd’s death.
-According to data from the Southern Poverty Law Center — last updated on Aug.
-13 — there are still 84 Confederate monuments in North Carolina, the third-most of any state in the U.S.
+According to data tracked by WUNC, at least 24 Confederate monuments have been removed (or have been approved for removal) in North Carolina since May 25, 2020; the day of Floyd’s death.
+According to data from the Southern Poverty Law Center — last updated on Dec.
+21 — there are still 76 Confederate monuments in North Carolina, tied with Texas for the third-most of any state in the U.S.

 This post will be updated whenever a North Carolina Confederate monument is removed, with the most recent removals at the top.